 Activist Journalism: Great journalists like John Reed and photojournalists like Robert Capa told the truth, and did not worry about being "objective."
 The trend toward "objective" journalism, where both sides must be represented, where the truth must be counterbalanced by the untruth has no place in a just society, especially when corporate propaganda already dominates so much of the airwaves.

-(Click the above link to visit our New Voices News page!
+• New Voices on Climate Change Speakers' Bureau (Click to visit our New Voices News page!
 From there click on "About New Voices" to see our speakers list)

 Donate Today Sign our GE Trees Petition Photo Gallery

 see all: Climate News | Stop GeTrees News

 Action: USDA Public Comment Period on GMO 'Coexistence'